emmetio/sublime-text-plugin/README.md

 # Emmet 2 for Sublime Text editor

 > This is the next version of Emmet plugin with greatly improved developer experience and new features.
 Read below for more details.
-Plugin is currently in alpha stage and may contain bugs.
+Plugin is currently in beta stage and may contain bugs.

 Emmet is a web-developer’s toolkit for boosting HTML & CSS code writing.